-For many product organisations, experimentation serves two functions:
+For many product organizations, experimentation serves two functions:

 1.Safety check: Product and engineering run A/B tests (or feature flags) to measure the impact of new features.

-2.Conversion optimisation: Marketing and growth run A/B tests often, for example, on the sign-up flow to optimise acquisition.
+2.Conversion optimization: Marketing and growth run A/B tests often, for example, on the sign-up flow to optimize acquisition.